 The book of Romans is the one epistle that gives us a detailed description of the gospel of Jesus Christ (Rom.
 1:16), or as Paul also says, the gospel of God (Rom.
 1:1).
 This gospel is spoken of in detail in its first eight chapters.
 In Romans the Holy Spirit speaks of sins, guilt, sin in the flesh, law, justification, peace with God, deliverance, life in Christ, being in Him, Christ dead and then risen, and the believer not in the flesh, but rather, in the Spirit – all these fit under the broad topic of the redemption in Christ Jesus freely given to us by God (Rom.
 3:24-26).
 The details of the gospel told in chapters 1-7 lead to the short summary we are given in the first three verses of chapter eight (8) – the believer has no imputed judgment or condemnation (Rom.
 8:1); also in Christ every believer has a positive freedom/deliverance from the law of sin and death (Rom.
 8:2); and he has acquired the spiritual knowledge that the old Adam man – sin in the flesh – has been condemned to death by God on the cross (Rom.
 8:3).
 For the true Christian the Adam state has died, and he exists in a new state before God.
 The remainder of chapter eight (8) is how the indwelling presence of the Spirit is the power of this new state and life, as well as being our present help and assurance while we walk in the wilderness of this world.
 Finally we see that God has always been for us, from eternity past, in the present wilderness, and in the future glory that we are destined for.
 So concludes the gospel and the first eight chapters of Romans.

 The first section (Rom.
 1:18-5:11), as we said, deals with our sins.
 Let us identify all the biblical thoughts and topics that can be properly associated with this word.
 “Sins” are the acts we commit as well as the wrong thoughts we think.
 They are man’s works.
 This may also be defined as creature responsibility.
-As an unbeliever I am a child of Adam, and I have responsibility as a creature before my Creator.
-The things I do, the thoughts I think, are my responsibilities.
-These are my works, and we know that if any child of Adam is judged by God for his works, he will be condemned.
+As an unbeliever I am a child of Adam, and I have responsibility as a creature to be obedient to the will of my Creator.
+The things I do, the thoughts I think, I am responsible for.
+These things are my works, and we know that if any child of Adam is judged by God for his works, he will be condemned.
 All his sins are imputed to him.
 For the Gentile not under the law, his acts of sin are his lawlessness.
 For the Jew with the law, his acts are considered transgressions or offences of the law.
 Both these cases are taken up in the early portions of this first division.

 By the redemption in Christ Jesus the believer’s sins are pardoned.
 They are all forgiven.
 Jesus has borne away on the cross all the believer’s sins (I Pet.
 2:24).
 “In Him we have redemption through His blood, the forgiveness of sins…” (Eph.
 1:7) Being justified freely by His grace is the same thing (Rom.
 3:24) – the believer is justified from his sins and there is no judgment or condemnation for them.
 So in chapter four (4) we have David’s testimony: